-The treatment will kill off cancerous cells and help to shrink the ulcerating tumour.
-This should reduce the amount of pressure on nerves, which can decrease pain.
-These treatments might also lessen oozing and bleeding from these wounds.
+Treatment aims to kill cancer cells and help to shrink an ulcerating (fungating) wound.
+This can reduce pressure on nerves, which can decrease pain.
+These treatments also help to reduce oozing and bleeding.

-But they are not suitable for everyone.
-The side effects of these treatments can sometimes cause you some discomfort.
-Your doctor will discuss the pros and cons of treatment with you.
+But treatments are not suitable for everyone.
+Your doctor will discuss the possible benefits and side effects with you.

 Radiotherapy is the most commonly used cancer treatment for ulcerating tumours.